tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week5.md

   * Possible conflicts/inconsistent HTML
     * [XKCD on Tags](https://xkcd.com/1144/)
   * Attributes
-* Exercise: Build an HTML page that says something about you.
 * CSS
   * Three places to add style to HTML
     * Putting it in `style=` attributes - thumbs down.